GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

 After having to manually reconfigure all of my dotfiles for the 3rd or 4th time, I decided it was finally time to put them into version control.
 While I was poking around the internet to see how other people did this, I came across [this post](https://news.ycombinator.com/item?id=11070797) on Hacker News that described how to use Git's "bare repository" feature to track my dotfiles without turning my home folder into a Git repo.

-This sounded great, but I had never heard of a bare repository before and so I wanted to understand more before I committed all of my dotfiles to this thing.
+This sounded great, but I had never heard of a bare repository before, and I wanted to understand more before I committed all of my dotfiles to this thing.
 After sifting through piles of blog posts and StackOverflow answers, I remained unenlightened.
+I eventually figured it out by digging deeper into Git's storage model, and decided to write up the pieces that were missing from the other explanations I found.
 I hope this post will be helpful to anybody else who wants to know what the heck a bare repository is and when you would want to use one.

-# What is a bare repository?
+# What is a bare Git repository?

 I assume that you've worked with a Git repo before.
 You've probably run `git init` to create a new repository on your local machine or run `git clone` to download a repo from GitHub/GitLab/BitBucket.
-You've probably even worked on different branches, made pull requests, and gone back to old commits to figure out what you were thinking when you added that code.
+You've probably even worked on different branches, made pull requests, and gone back to an old commit to figure out what you were thinking when you added that code.

 That repo you've been using is a **non-bare repository**.
 It contains two pieces of state: